Unicamp-OpenPower/openpower/content/post/ai-profiling-for-power/index.md

 ```

 This command was executed continuosly for 1500 seconds using a python script that would parse the results into a csv file.

+Altough the sampling period was used for reference in order to plot the following graph, it does not represent an accurate time series in the x axis.
+For a better undertanding of power consumption profiling on POWER with ML algorithms, see the following post: https://openpower.ic.unicamp.br/post/power-consumption-on-power/

-The data was used to plot the following graph:
+That said, the data was used to plot the following graph:

 ![Energy Consumption](powerConsumption.png)